Vegetable Garden Calendar (C 943)Download PDF

 - Before sending your seed order, draw a map of the garden area and decide the direction and length of the rows, how much row spacing is needed for each vegetable, whether or not to plant on raised beds, and other details.
 That way, you won't order too many seeds.
 This same advice applied to the flower garden.
 Try new cultivars, add more color, change the color scheme, layer the colors by having taller and shorter plants — don't do it the same way year after year.

-- Look around for tools you do not have and hit for these for Christmas presents.
+- Look around for tools you do not have and hint for these for Christmas presents.

 Start Planning Next Year's Garden Now!